Mixture of Soft Prompts for Controllable Data Generation: Experimental Setup

 \paragraph{CrossNER} Our second task is cross-domain named entity recognition, where the main challenge is transferring from the general news domain to one of five specialized domains with custom entity types~\citep{liu21crossner}.
 For example, Politics contains unique \textit{politician} and \textit{election} entities not found in other domains.
 The target output is a series of (entity category, entity value) pairs.

 \paragraph{TOPv2} The third task we examine is compositional, task-oriented semantic parsing~\cite{chen20topv2}.
 The generic source data consists of six individual domains: Alarm, Event, Messaging, Navigation, Music, and Timer.
 The two target domains are Reminder and Weather, whose training datasets allow only 25 SPIS (samples per intent and slot).
 Following the setup of the original paper, we also perform preprocessing steps to build the canonical form for prediction.
-First, we remove the filler words whose semantics are already captured by the intent labels; and second, we sort slot types in alphabetical order.
 The final format consists of multi-intent labels followed by slot-value pairs.